Emergency Dentist – Huntington Beach, CA

 - See us for a checkup and cleaning every six months.
 At these appointments, we can diagnose and treat dental problems before they turn into full-blown emergencies.

 We’ll begin your emergency appointment by assessing your situation and getting you out of pain.
 Then, we’ll go over our findings and recommend a course of treatment.
 When possible, we try to give you more than one option.
 Once we have worked together to select the best option for you, we’ll provide a cost estimate and discuss insurance or financing.
-Our team will minimize your out-of-pocket costs to the best of their ability.
+Our team will minimize your out-of-pocket costs to the best of our ability.
+We do not want financial stress to add to the stress of your dental emergency!

 Dental Emergency FAQ